-There are currently 46 patents issued to the Corporation in multiple jurisdictions that serve to maintain and protect our competitive position in the oilfield chemicals marketplace.
-There are also currently 18 patents pending primarily relating to new drilling fluid systems and new production and specialty chemicals products internally developed by CES.
+As at the date hereof, there are currently 47 patents issued to the Corporation in multiple jurisdictions that serve to maintain and protect our competitive position in the oilfield chemicals marketplace.
+As at the date hereof, there are also currently 8 patents pending primarily relating to new drilling fluid systems and new production and specialty chemicals products internally developed by CES.
+CES takes great pride in its proprietary technology, innovations and our employees who work to solve tomorrow's oil field problems.
+CES will continue to invest in developing new and innovative solutions as well as to protect and defend our patents and intellectual property when necessary.